cirex-web/your-local-chat/README.md

 8. We can now run the server by running `npm run start` in the terminal.
 If everything works, we should get an output similar to the following:
     ![](tutorial/backend-output.png)

+To restart the server, type `ctrl-c` or `ctrl-d` in the terminal and run `npm run start` again.
 Our backend is now ready to handle clients!

 <details>
      <summary>See here for a reference solution</summary>